jrehor/kcc/README.md

 ,/f'x@=x>rand x   /f:      do that if c is not

 2>#?x             /whatever this condition tests, it is clear that f[]
-                  /will stop recursing as it becomes true, returning x /so lets first dissect the condition, right to left:
+                  /will stop recursing once it turns true, returning x /so lets first dissect the condition, right to left:

 ?x                /'distinct'        -> all unique elements of x